Danny Gallivan

-Daniel Leo Gallivan (April 11, 1917 – February 24, 1993) was a Canadian radio and television broadcaster and sportscaster.
+Daniel Leo Gallivan (April 11, 1917 – February 25, 1993) was a Canadian radio and television broadcaster and sportscaster.

 Early life

 Born in Sydney, Nova Scotia, Gallivan was an avid athlete and was a baseball pitcher on the St. Theresa's parish team from Sydney that won the Maritime Intermediate Baseball Championship in 1937.
 Gallivan started the deciding game against the Pugwash Maple Leafs in the best-of-three series and pitched a three-hit gem while striking out 11 batters in the game.

 In 1938, Gallivan was invited to a New York Giants training camp as a power pitcher, but an early injury to his arm ended any thoughts of a major league career.

-Gallivan began his broadcast career at a local radio station in Antigonish, Nova Scotia while attending St. Francis Xavier University.
+Gallivan began his broadcast career at a local radio station in Antigonish, Nova Scotia, while attending St. Francis Xavier University.
 While at St. Francis Xavier, he was once roommates with Hollywood film director Daniel Petrie around 1940 or 1941.
 He taught high school algebra and Latin in Antigonish following graduation and took a stint in the Canadian Army before returning to continue his broadcasting career.

 During the summers Gallivan worked in the blast furnace department of the steel plant at Dosco, a Sydney-based manufacturer of steel, coal and assorted products, to pay his way through school.
 His late father, Luke, was a Dosco employee for 58 years and was a foreman at International Piers, Sydney.
 Gallivan graduated from St. FX in 1942.
 Following overseas service with the Knights of Columbus Hostel Auxiliary Services in the war, Gallivan returned to Antigonish as a sportscaster for CJFX.

 Hockey Night in Canada

-In 1946, Gallivan moved to a radio station in Halifax where he became sports director, and voice of the St. Mary's junior hockey team.
+In 1946, Gallivan moved to a radio station in Halifax where he became sports director and voice of the St. Mary's junior hockey team.
 He was spotted by a CBC producer of Hockey Night in Canada while in Montreal to broadcast a junior hockey playoff between Halifax and Montreal and was asked to fill in for a sick announcer in 1950.

 In 1952, Gallivan began a 32-year stint with Hockey Night in Canada, mostly calling games involving the Montreal Canadiens, before retiring after the 1983–84 season.
 Immediately after Bill Hewitt was forced to retire in 1981, Gallivan motored to Toronto to announce mid-week Maple Leaf games during the 1981–82 season – he announced the night when Rick Vaive scored his 50th goal of the season, a first in Maple Leaf history.
 Gallivan did play-by-play for at least 1,900 regular season and playoff matches, including 16 Stanley Cup victories for the Canadiens.
 His colour commentator for 18 years was Dick Irvin Jr., from 1966 until his retirement in 1984.
-Mickey Redmond joined the pair for the last 5 years until his retirement in 1984.
+From 1980 to 1984, Mickey Redmond joined the pair as the third man in the broadcast booth.

 On October 9, 1970, he had the distinction of announcing the Vancouver Canucks' first-ever game in the NHL, a 3–1 loss to the Los Angeles Kings on CKNW radio.